Bledman Psychological Services, LLC

 Who has access to my information?

-I take confidentiality incredibly seriously.
-As a psychologist, I am bound by ethics and law to keep client information confidential.
+We take confidentiality incredibly seriously.
+As a psychologist and counselors, we are bound by ethics and law to keep client information confidential.
 Please click here for more information on privacy and confidentiality.